mikepattyn/dartaculous/CONTRIBUTING.md

 > - Tweet about it
 > - Refer this project in your project's readme
 > - Mention the project at local meetups and tell your friends/colleagues
+> - Join our discord server at https://discord.gg/EwWADep5Kh

 <!-- omit in toc -->
 ## Table of Contents